astridhack/BlockchainJumpStart/Templates/README.md

 ### Templates and Guidance

 #### Business justification
-To get a clear understanding of the business justification for a specific BlockChain scenario define
+To get a clear understanding of the business justification for a specific BlockChain scenario

+You can use this [template](Scenario%20and%20business%20justification.pptx) to define

 * What are the key drivers?
 * What are the key investment?
 * What are the key benefits?

-You can use this [template](Scenario%20and%20business%20justification.pptx)

 #### Action plan